curvefi/twocrypto-ng/tests/unitary/math/README.md

 )  # Parallelisation hack (more details in folder's README)
 ```

+### Useful info
+- We have proven that in (0, x + y) newton_D either converges or reverts.
+Converging to a wrong value is not possible since there's only one root in (0, x + y).

 ### Checklist when modifying functions using on Newton's method
+- Make sure that the function still converges in all instances where it used to before.
-- The number of iterations required to converge should not increase significantly
+- The number of iterations required to converge should not increase significantly.
-- Make sure values converge to the correct value (some initial guesses might lead to wrong results)